walterpg/google-drive-sync/doc/readme.txt

 * Go to "Tools" > "Google Sync Plugin" > "Configuration".
 * Either select your Google Account from the drop-down list or paste the UUID into the "KeePass UUID" field.
-* Provide the OAuth 2.0 "CLIENT ID" and "CLIENT SECRET" you created earlier.
+* If you want to provide your own OAuth 2.0 credentials select "Custom OAuth 2.0 Credentials" and provide the "CLIENT ID" and "CLIENT SECRET".

 The Plugin is now ready to work.
 On first use Google will ask for your consent to access your Google Drive.
 Make sure you authenticate with the